-“I know you’re awake, you stopped snoring a few minutes ago.”
+“I know you’re awake, you stopped snoring a while ago.”

-Her left ear, as orange as her hair, flicked twice upon mention, as if bracing itself for some moronic barrage of questions.
+Her left ear flicked upon mention, as if bracing itself for some moronic barrage of questions.
 Nan would have obliged, had she not felt so bleary.

 Izusa did the same, though haltingly.
 She wavered between looking at Nan and her offer like she wasn’t sure if it was okay to touch.
 It put a mite of worry in her heart.
 Was she contagious or something?
 They ended up lightly pressing their palms together for one awkward moment.
 Weirdest handshake of the century.

 “That’s normal, just tell me if it worsens or doesn’t pass in a cycle, okay?”

-Izusa gave a light hum of approval.
-“I have to do a quick spot check, then we can roll you out of here for something to eat.”
+Izusa gave a light “Hm“ of approval.
+“I have to do a quick spot check, then we can get you something to munch on.”

 “I don’t have any money on me, do you need to call my parents?”
-Nan grimaced, if this was going to be like any of the other times she checked in at the hospital, quiet would be at a premium.
-Ma and Pa’s doting.
+Nan grimaced, if this was going to be like any of the other times she checked in at the hospital, there would be no escape from Ma and Pa’s doting.
 She didn’t hate them for it, quite the opposite really.
 Nan was just the kind of person that shied away from overzealous displays of affection.

-“Don’t worry about that, even if you came with coins, we couldn’t take them.”
-Izusa yawned, hiding her mouth with a hand.
+“Don’t worry, even if you came with coins, we couldn’t take accept ’em.”
+Izusa hid a yawn with her hand.
 “Repeat your ABCs, please.”

-That was worthy of a raised eyebrow, but Nan did as told.
-She was probably just testing her for a concussion or something similar.
-Her memory was kind of hazy, the last thing Nan remembered was walking her way home from Mona’s ice cream place.
+That was worthy of a raised eyebrow, but Nan did as requested.
+Probably just testing her for a concussion.
+Her memory was kind of hazy, the last thing Nan recalled was walking her way back from Mona’s ice cream place.
 Pavement to hospital building was quite the transition.

 “Hyulic…” That was not a letter.
-Another foreign sounding bit of gibberish danced at the tip of her tongue, though she opted to look up at Izusa rather than let it spill out.
+Another foreign sounding bit of gibberish danced at the tip of her tongue, though she opted to look up at Izusa rather than let it spill.

 “Gin and… Pylt?”

-“Yup.”
+“Yep.”
 Izusa clapped her hands together, “That’s all of them.
-I need you to sit really still for a second, okay, Nan?”
+Now I need you to sit really still for a second.
+Okay, Nan?”

-“No no no no. I wouldn’t poke around with a kid’s brain, I messed with your soul.”
+“No no no. I wouldn’t poke around with your brain, I messed with your soul.”

 “Hush.”
-Nan found her head gently buried into the space between Izusa’s shoulder and neck.
+Nan found her head gently buried in the space between Izusa’s shoulder and neck.
 The mantle of her dress was as soft as it looked.
 A hand stroked idly at the top of her head.
-A faint warmth that was a bit too much for skin accompanied the same something she felt earlier for an instant.
+Faint warmth that was a bit too much for skin accompanied the same something she felt earlier for an instant.

-Like a cool breeze, the panic washed over and around her, leaving a drowsy feeling in its wake.
-After a while, Izusa detangled herself and gently helped Nan back into a seated position.
+Carried by a cool breeze of cinnamon laced air, the panic washed over and around her, leaving a drowsy feeling in its wake.
+After a while, Izusa detangled herself and helped Nan back into a seated position.

 She felt better.
 Fully aware of just how peculiar the sudden shift in emotion was, but unable to care about it overly much.
-Much more pertinent was erasing the image of herself blubbering like a child in front of a stranger.
-She considered kicking her legs nervously, but common sense murdered the idea immediately.
+More pertinent was erasing the image of herself blubbering.
+She considered kicking her legs nervously, but common sense murdered the idea.

 “Are you calm?”